 Your sense of taste and your sense of smell will improve within a few days

 Your blood circulation will improve in two to 12 weeks.

 Stopping smoking reduces the chances that you'll get lung cancer or any of the other health problems that are linked with smoking.
 If you stop smoking before the age of 35, you avoid 90 percent of the health problems linked with smoking.
 But even if you stop after the age of 50, you reduce your chances of dying from a disease linked to smoking.

 You may face some problems when you give up.
 But they are temporary and the benefit to your health will outweigh these problems.
 You may feel depressed and anxious, or find it hard to concentrate while you are getting over your nicotine addiction.
 Smokers who stop may get sore throats, coughs, and other cold symptoms.
 But these symptoms seem to last for just two weeks after you stop, and then they go away.
 For many people, the biggest drawback to stopping smoking is putting on weight.
-The average weight gain is about 3.6 kilograms to 5.9 kilograms (8 pounds to 13 pounds).
+The average weight gain is about 4.2 kilograms (10 pounds).